lexmag/elixir-style-guide/README.md

 ### Syntax

 * <a name="fun-parens"></a>
-  Always use parentheses around `def` arguments, don't omit them even when a function has no arguments.
+  Always use parentheses around `def` arguments if the function takes one or more arguments.
+If the function doesn't take any arguments, don't use parentheses.
   <sup>[[link](#fun-parens)]</sup>

   ```elixir